 Kangal Bihu is the second Bihu and is celebrated in October.
 Kangli Bihu refers to the time when the granaries are empty and the farmers are working hard to protect their harvested crops.
 Bhogali Bihu is the finale of Bihu and it is the culmination of the efforts of the farmers.
 Magh Bihu and Magh Domahi Bhogali Bihu are other names.

-The very next day is considered as the main BHOGALI BIHU.
-People wake up early in the morning, they take bath and they set the “Bhelaghar” on fire to signify the end of the winter season.
+The very next day is considered the main BHOGALI BIHU.
+People wake up early in the morning, take bath, and set the “Bhelaghar” on fire to signify the end of the winter season.

 According to the people, it is believed that the fire of Meji i.e the fire set on “Bhelaghar” marks the end of the winter season.

-The celebration last the entire week.
-People visit relatives and friends exchange Gamosa, narial laddu, pithas and many more.
+The celebration lasts the entire week.
+People visit relatives and friends and exchange Gamosa, narial laddu, pithas, and many more.